-If I Want To?
+If I Want To ?
 What Do I Do?
 What's Needed?
 How Do I?
-Connect to a wireless network Identify the wireless network name (SSID) and, if used, the wireless security settings.
-Set up the NETGEAR 54 Mbps Wireless USB 2.0 Adapter WG111 with the settings from step 1.
-A wireless network A PC within the operating range of the wireless network.
+Connect to a wireless network.
+Identify the wireless network name (SSID) and, if used, the wireless security settings.
+Set up the WGM511 with the settings from step 1.
+A wireless network A notebook PC within the operating range of the wireless network.
 For guidelines about the range of wireless networks, see "Observing Location and Range Guidelines" on page 3-2.
-To set up the WG111, see Chapter 3, "Basic Setup" and follow the instructions provided.
+To set up the WGM511, see Chapter 3, "Basic Setup" and follow the instructions provided.
 To learn about wireless networking technology, see Appendix B, "Wireless Networking Basics" for a general introduction.

-If I Want To?
-W hat Do I Do?
-WI nat's Needed?
+If I Want To ?
+What Do I Do?
+What's Needed?
 How Do I?
 Protect my wireless connection from snooping, hacking, or information theft.
-3. Assure that the wireless network has security features enabled.
-Configure my WG111 with the security settings of the wireless network.
+Assure that the wireless network has security features enabled.
+Configure your WGM511 with the security settings of the wireless network.
 Use Windows security features.
-2. A wireless network with authentication and WEP or WPA encryption enabled.
-Wireless networking equipment that supports WEP encryption, such as the WG111 and all NETGEAR wireless networking products.
-To learn about wireless networking security, see "Authentication and WEP" on page B-2 and "WPA Wireless Security" on page B-8.
-To use WEP security features, see "Enabling Wireless Security Features" on page 4-7 and configure your WG111 accordingly.
-To use WPA-PSK security features, see "How to Configure WPA-PSK Encryption Security" on page 4-10.
-Note: Secure Internet sites such as banks and online merchants use encryption security built into browsers like Internet Explorer and Netscape.
-Any wireless networking security features you might implement are in addition to those already in place on secure Internet sites.
+A wireless network with authentication and WEP encryption enabled.
+Wireless networking equipment that supports WEP encryption, such as the WGM511 and all NETGEAR wireless networking products.
+To learn about wireless networking security, see "WEP Wireless Security" on page B-3.
+To use WEP security features, see "Statistics Page" on page 4-7 and configure your WGM511 accordingly. like Internet Explo nd online merchants use encryp eless networking security feature Internet sites.
 Connect to the Internet over my wireless network.
-Activate my wireless link and verify my network connection.
-Open an Internet browser such as An active Internet connection like those from cable or DSL service providers.
-A wireless network connected to the cable or To configure your WG111 in Infrastructure Mode, see "Basic Installation Instructions" on page 3-4, and locate the section for your version of Windows.
-For assistance with configuring Internet Explorer or Netscape Navigator.
-DSL Internet service through a cable/DSL router as illustrated in "Connecting to an Access Point in Infrastructure Mode" on page 4-2. the TCP/IP Internet software on a PC, see "Preparing Your Computers for TCP/IP Networking" on page C-1 or refer to the PC Networking Tutorial on the NETGEAR 54 Mbps 3.
-TCP/IP Internet networking software installed and configured on my PC according to the requirements of the Internet service provider.
-Wireless USB 2.0 Adapter WG111 Resource CD and the Help information provided in the Windows system you are using.
-4. A browser like Internet Explorer or Netscape
+Activate your wireless link and verify your network connection.
+Open an Internet browser such as Internet Explorer or Netscape Navigator.
+1. An active Internet connection like those from cable or DSL service providers.
+2. A wireless network connected to the cable or DSL Internet service through a cable/DSL router as illustrated in "Connecting to an Access Point in Infrastructure Mode" on page 4-2.
+3. TCP/IP Internet networking software installed and configured on your notebook PC according to the requirements of the Internet service provider.
+To configure your WGM511 in Infrastructure mode, see "Basic Installation Instructions" on page 3-3, and locate the section for your version of Windows.
+For assistance with configuring the TCP/IP Internet software on a PC, see "Preparing Your Computers for TCP/IP Networking" on page C-1 or refer to the PC Networking Tutorial on the NETGEAR Pre-N Wireless PC Card WGM511 Resource CD and the Help information provided in the Windows system you are using.
+A browser like Internet Explorer or Netscape Navigator.